lubovsavenchuk/homework/README.md

-hello, developer!
+-hello, developer!
  have some news to share

-hi! nice to hear from you. what are the news?
+-hi! nice to hear from you. what are the news?

+-Michael said the Inthernet would blown up one day!